2022-2023 Season Guest Curator Selections

 A trio of spring performances is the culmination of a new collaboration between the Moss Arts Center and North Carolina artist Shirlette Ammons, who is serving as the center’s first independent guest performing arts curator.
 Ammons brings a new perspective to the center’s lineup, creating a focus on Black Southern artists who effortlessly cross genres and revitalize time-honored music traditions.

-Guest Curator Shirlette Ammons reflects on her curation process in this short essay.
+Guest Curator Shirlette Ammons reflects on her curation process and travels along Highway 86.

 A Note to Virginia Tech Students and Faculty